Jason2Brownlee/TeamFortressQuakeArchive/README.md

 This archive would not be as complete as it is without the generousness help from the Quake community.

-Special thank you to: Keith McDuffee.
+Special thank you to: Keith McDuffee aka "Gudlyf".